apexcodings/Sinatra-Workout-App/README.md

-## Sinatra full-stack web app Workout Swap
+## Sinatra Full-Stack Web App Workout Swap

 This is my first full-stack MVC app and has been designed to help people who want to workout at home.
 The idea is that most of the workouts will have minimal equipment.
 I hope you enjoy it!